-2.5.2.1 Step 5 - Guidance #5.1: Download and Familiarize with Resources to Support Off-line (Bench) Te esting
+2.5.2.1 Step 5 - Guidance #5.1: Download and Familiarize with Resources to Support Off-line (Bench) Testing Overview:

 Several resources (i.e., documents and on-line utilities) have been created to support the overall validation of Cls.
-While the primary emphasis of these documents is typically on field validation, these resources are valuable to bench testing and should be downloaded and considered during the bench testing process.
-These include the seven resources described in Table 12.
+While the primary emphasis of these documents is typically on field testing, these resources are valuable to bench testing and should be downloaded and considered during the bench testing process.
+These include the resources described in Table 12.
+These resources should be used by agencies as a starting point to reference for conducting test activities around SPaT, MAP, and the Basic RLVW safety application, however additional or different test activities may be needed to support other messages or applications.